ezraroi/Human-AI-Collab/output/manuscript_sections.md

 It Pinpoints the Mechanism of Atrophy: The model shows that the atrophy of the PSB is a direct and predictable consequence of consistently failing to activate the alpha-function.
 It gives a precise, functional explanation for the "hollowing out" you describe.
 It Provides a Clear Alternative: By understanding how PSB breaks the formula, it becomes crystal clear why a method like Reflective Prompting works.
 Reflective Prompting is a deliberate and disciplined effort to reintroduce healthy difficulty (D), provide just enough scaffolding (S), and create a safe holding environment (S\_e) where the user is challenged to expand their own capacity (C).
 It is the direct antidote to the PSB pathology.
 ### 11. Pathology Explained (Protein Shake Brain)
 PSB bypasses the system.
-Default AI use collapses \|D-C\| to zero, provides no genuine S\_e, encourages permanent scaffolding dependence (violating Vygotsky's temporality), and bypasses embodied verification (Felt Sense/Channel 1).
-The recursive loop never engages; transformation (P(α)) approaches zero.
+Default AI use collapses the experienced challenge (while \|D–C\| remains pre-existing), offers simulated (counterfeit) holding, and bypasses embodied verification; the recursive loop does not engage and transformation fails to occur.

 ---